FIDE Candidates 2018: A Road to Nowhere

 Ding Liren the dark horse.
 The architect behind the most brilliant game ever played by two humans in his divine masterpiece Bu-Liren 2017, look it up and grab some popcorn.
 Ding hasn't quite been the big ding dong his arrival seemed to signaled.
 Expect him to be middle of the pack average but no more than that.

 Shakhriyar Mamedyarov is a random machine.
-Someone said of every Shaky that every game he loses is an example overreaching and every win an example of where overreaching is the correct approach.
+Someone said of every Shaky game that he either loses in an example of overreaching and every win is an example where overreaching is the correct approach.
 He has no subtle mode and as such might top the tournament or be at the bottom.
 Magnus has the measure of him and so would be a welcome opponent for Magnus.
 No chance of that ever happening though since others in the field have the measure of him too.
 Shaky may surprise us all and play soundly.
 Nah he won't.

 Alexander Grischuk a true poker player.
 All or nothing, mostly nothing.
 It might be that lady luck shines on him this year.
 No Svidler or Gelfand to confuse him.
 He can chip away at the likes of Aronian, Caruana and others on form, and double down on the rest.
 He's not had much luck in such events but perhaps it's 4th time lucky.
 All in bro, all in.